 5. Cleaned-up and utilized some wind damage areas.

-About 17-18 acres, in 2-3 acre size parcels, were cut.
+About 17-18 acres, in 2–3-acre size parcels, were cut.
 When tallied, we harvested 350 cords of aspen and miscellaneous hardwood saw bolts.
 Mixed Firewood was around 60 cords.
-Also some 20,000 board feet of red Oak saw timber was cut and sold to area sawmills.
+Also, some 20,000 board feet of red Oak saw timber was cut and sold to area sawmills.
 Some areas were clear cut and some using the "selective" logging method.
 Both types of cutting will create new wildlife openings and a renewed food source within the maturing hardwoods.
 We also completed some TSI - timber stand improvement work.
-In August 2018, two 30 year old red pine plantations were thinned by removing every third row.
+In August 2018, two 30-year-old red pine plantations were thinned by removing every third row yielding 21000 BF.
 Two additional acres were also clear-cut due to the invasive "non-native" black locust that were planted around an old homestead many years ago.
-To further reduce the reproduction of the black locust we used that area, we burned the slash from the logging and thinning operations.
-That area was chemically treated this spring and will also be sprayed the next couple years killing any root sucking and stump sprouting.
-Plans are to replanted that two acre area with dogwood, crab apples, choke cherries, plums and apple trees as a targeted food source for varied wildlife.
+That area was chemically treated in 2019 and 2020 to reduce any root sucking and stump sprouting.

 Other landings were used also to dispose of the excess slash from the logging operation by burning in December 2018.